-- 1. The Second Amended Investment Architecture is approved and adopted by the Board, effective as of March May 27, 20201, 2018 (the "Effective Date"); provided, however, Mangers shall have until April 2, 2018, to bring their portfolios into compliance with the Amended Investment Architecture. - 2.
-OST and its officers and employees are authorized and directed to take such action as may be necessary or appropriate to effectuate or carry out the purpose and intent of this Resolution, including, without limitation, any action that may be necessary to formally revise the Guidelines if and as necessary under Chapter 101 of Title 29 of the Delaware Code, and the execution and delivery of any documents, instruments, agreements or amendments as may be necessary, advisable or appropriate to implement the Second Amended Investment Architecture, and the taking of any such action shall conclusively evidence the appropriateness or necessity of any such documents, instruments or agreements. - 3.
-The Board reserves the right, whether prior to or after the Effective Date, to make any changes to the Second Amended Investment Architecture that it believes are in the best interest of the State. - 4.
+- 1. The Second Amended Investment Architecture is approved and adopted by the Board, effective as of May 27, 2020. - 2.
+OST and its officers and employees are authorized and directed to take such action as may be necessary or appropriate to effectuate or carry out the purpose and intent of this Resolution, including, without limitation, the execution and delivery of any documents, instruments, agreements or amendments as may be necessary, advisable or appropriate to implement the Second Amended Investment Architecture, and the taking of any such action shall conclusively evidence the appropriateness or necessity of any such documents, instruments or agreements. - 3.
+The Board reserves the right to make any changes to the Second Amended Investment Architecture that it believes are in the best interest of the State. - 4.
 All acts, transactions or agreements undertaken prior to the adoption of this Resolution by any member of the Board or any officers or employees of OST in connection with the matters authorized by this Resolution and all actions incidental thereto are hereby ratified, confirmed and adopted by Board.

-Adopted by the Cash Management Policy Board on May 27, 2020February 28, 2018

-ATTEST: John Flynn, Chairperson Ken SimplerColleen Davis, State Treasurer & Board Member
+Adopted by the Cash Management Policy Board on May 27, 2020 ATTEST: John Flynn, Chairperson Colleen Davis, State Treasurer & Board Member